AlexCue987/konsumers/README.md

 #### Why resetting?

+Results of grouping are only available after all the sequence has been consumed.
+In some cases we know that we are done with some bucket, and produce the results off that bucket immediately - and this ability to produce results as soon as possible may be important.

-Suppose that we are consuming a time series of weather readings like this,
+For example, suppose that we are consuming a time series of weather readings like this,

 ```kotlin
     data class Temperature(val takenAt: LocalDateTime, val temperature: Int) {